CX is the new black

 Originally published in Ad Age

-Likely the most tweeted quote from last month's ANA Masters of Marketing conference came from Shake Shack VP of Marketing Edwin Bragg, as he wowed audiences with the hypergrowth story of the burger-and-shake sensation.
+Likely the most tweeted quote from a recent ANA Masters of Marketing conference came from Shake Shack VP of Marketing Edwin Bragg, as he wowed audiences with the hypergrowth story of the burger-and-shake sensation.

 "The bigger we get, the smaller we need to act," Bragg said.